Tonmoy1321/Hajira_AI_Documentation/Change_Hajira_Model.md

 ```

 # Making changes in user information
-We have to update images of every single employee using the web HRM system of hajira (hajira.cpsd.com) and manually change employee images.
+We have to update images of every single employee using the web HRM system of hajira (hajira.cpsd.com) and manually update employee images.